HÖRST

 - Wear hearing protection in noisy environments

-- Carry out regular hearing tests to detect problems at an early stage
+- Have regular hearing tests to detect problems early on.

-By looking after your hearing and taking preventative measures, you can help to preserve your hearing for as long as possible.
-In addition, a healthy lifestyle can contribute to better hearing protection.
+By paying attention to your hearing and taking preventive measures, you can help preserve your hearing for as long as possible.
+On top of that, a healthy lifestyle can contribute to better hearing protection.
 Avoid smoking and excessive alcohol consumption, as these habits are associated with a higher likelihood of hearing loss.